Breekpot/docs/bloqs/getting_started.rst

 Test data
 ~~~~~~~~~
-Soon information will be released to connect to the test network that holds Mainstreet 1 (John Doe) Bloq data.
+Soon information will be released to connect to the test network that holds Mainstreet 1 Bloq data.

 Real data
 ~~~~~~~~~